Stansfield Hall Church of England | Methodist Church Primary School

 • Phonics/Spelling – Multi-sensory programmes, Phase based spelling intervention,

-• Personal, Social, Health Education –, Lego Therapy, Dinosaur school, Social Stories.
+• Personal, Social, Health Education –, Lego Therapy, Social Stories.

 • Fine Motor Skills – OT intervention programmes, Handwriting, Funky Fingers/Dough Disco.